 How to Use the Progress Ratchet

 Do you remember the first time you used a ratchet?
-Neither do I… but I DO remember the context where I first used one.
+Neither do I, but I DO remember the context in which I first used one.

-“Coal miner, scrap collection, welder …. no wait… machinist first, then welder… well driller, plumber, scuba diving plumber, electrician… and the list JUST… KEEPS… GOING.
+“Coal miner, scrap collection, welder—no, wait… machinist first, then welder… well driller, plumber, scuba diving plumber, electrician…

-All of these tools bought for a purpose, but likely never used as much as he initially thought they would but don’t let the mess fool you… he knows what’s there, and we all turn to him when we need a complicated problem solved… even today.
+All of these tools were bought for a purpose but were likely never used as much as he initially thought they would.
+However, don't let the mess fool you; he knows what's there, and we all turn to him when we need a complicated problem solved, even today.